A Kenneth Burke Primer

 In other words, there is very little that the theory of symbolic action does not encompass.
 As a theorist of rhetoric, Burke addresses rhetoric’s ontology insofar as he’s concerned with what it is moreso than how it might be analyzed.
-We’re turning to Kenneth Burke’s writings on rhetoric and theories of corporeality (the body) this week because both of these attempt to answer the question of what rhetoric ‘is’ by using the framework of the symbol/drama or by describing it as a feature of the body.
-These rhetorical ontologies attach rhetoric to a specific kind of object (the human drama and the human body) and in so doing elevate rhetoric to the level of general philosophy.
+We’re turning to Kenneth Burke’s writings because he answers what rhetoric ‘is’ by using the framework of the symbol and drama.
+These rhetorical approaches are also famous for seeking to elevate rhetoric to the level of a general philosophy.

 According to sociologist Joseph Gusfield, Kenneth Burke’s focus upon “how symbols are symbolized” was a revolution in the critical framework of many disciplines, offering a way to understand both culture and “how experience itself attains shape and content” through symbolic exchange.
 What situates Burke’s writings in the domain of ontology is its focus upon “symbols about symbols,” or what he terms logology.
 What is rhetoric?
 It falls under the heading of the connective action of the symbol.
 If Burke’s theoretical contributions have most often fallen under the heading of “symbolic action,” then this means that symbols create a shared world, challenging the idea that culture or context is pre-given, fixed, or final.
 Symbolic action is frequently set apart from non-symbolic motion, which is traditionally defined in the following way